dgroomes/electron-playground/realistic/README.md

      * Combine the WebpackRenderConfigGenerator and WebpackMainConfigGenerator into one class.
 These classes have become smaller now, and also the BuildSupportForgePlugin is now doing too much boilerplate work between the dev/prod and render/render-preload/main dimensions.
 Or, at least consider something.
-     * Get rid of WebpackPluginConfig entirely.
+     * DONE Get rid of WebpackPluginConfig entirely.
      * Keep reducing.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.